6 Expenses Agency Owners Should Embrace

 Things you can’t claim: a deposit on a fancy sports car, concert tickets for your aunt’s birthday, your new pet alligator…you get the idea.

 This will come as a surprise to no one, but hiring a lawyer is REALLY expensive.
 The problem?
 Legal assistance only becomes more important as your business grows.
 Just remember, as much as it hurts to watch your budget shrink, it’s a WAY better outcome than ending up on the wrong side of the law.
 Plus, if the worst happens, you’ll be glad that you invested in the best legal support you could afford.

 Okay, so bad debts sound…bad, but that’s not necessarily the case – not when your tax return will bail you out!
-Maybe you were a little too generous to your employees or fellow business owners, and when the time came to collect the returns, there was nothing left on the table.
+Maybe you were a little too generous to your employees or fellow agency owners, and when the time came to collect the returns, there was nothing left on the table.
 The good news?
 You can often claim the loss on your tax so that it doesn’t eat into your cash flow – #winning.

 All expenses are not made equal – some exist purely because your business is growing, so don’t be afraid to spend money while you’re making it!
 Besides, there are always some costs just BEGGING to be cut – like the ones in this article – so if you could use some help with getting your expenses under control, click here to let me know about it.